What Are Eyelash Extensions Made Of?

 Beyond Materials: Additional Factors

-Aside from materials, here are the other factors you should consider when getting professional lash extensions.
+Beyond materials, here are other factors to consider when getting professional lash extensions.

 • Sheen vs matte: Matte or demi-matte lashes (usually sold as faux mink) tend to look softer, fluffier, and more natural.
 Lashes with a sheen (usually sold as faux silk or vegan silk) often seem more glamorous since the reflectiveness can be reminiscent of mascara.